 Triund Weather :

-The trek is heavenly in colder season but are closed if there is heavy snow fall any time in month of November to march.
-In spring the trek have different kind of flower welcoming you.
+The trek is heavenly in the colder season.
+And the security guard advises you not to start the trek if there is heavy snowfall at any time in the month of November to march.
+In spring the trek has different kinds of flower welcoming you.
 While in summer the trek is really very hot.
+Triund temperature falls at night so take a jacket with you if you plan to do stargazing.
 Sleep early at night to take proper sleep as the tent becomes hot beyond limit with first sunshine of morning.
 Do the trek between Feb to March or July to Nov.